AkshayMushari/AkshayMushari/README.md

 <h1 align="center" style="font-family: Arial, sans-serif; color: #4CAF50;">Hi 👋, I'm Mushari Akshay</h1>

 <h3 align="center" style="font-family: Arial, sans-serif; color: #555;">
   I am a Computer Science and Engineering with Artificial Intelligence and Machine Learning undergrad at Chaitanya Bharathi Institute of Technology pursuing my final year.
 I am passionate about building applications that make an impact in the real world.
-I am a highly motivated and detail-oriented individual with a strong foundation in programming languages such as Python and C. With experience in software development methodologies such as Agile, I have experience with HTML, CSS, JavaScript, and frontend developmental tools such as Bootstrap.
+I am a highly motivated and detail-oriented individual with a strong foundation in programming languages such as Python and C. With experience in AI/ML field and have done many projects based in machine learning and ddep learning algorithms.
+I have experience with HTML, CSS, JavaScript, and frontend developmental tools such as Bootstrap.
 Additionally, I excel as a React and MERN stack developer.
 I am eager to apply my expertise to real-world projects and further expand my knowledge.
 </h3>

 <p align="left">